raman325/ha-zoom-automation/README.md

     client_secret: <CLIENT_ID_FROM_YOUR_CUSTOM_ZOOM_APP>
     verification_token: <VERIFICATION_TOKEN_FROM_THE_FEATURE_PAGE_OF_YOUR_CUSTOM_ZOOM_APP>
 ```
-3. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Zoom Automation".
+3. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Zoom".
 Select it.
 4. Skip to "Finish Setup" section below

 ### Finish setup